These are the current Bye-Laws as of July 2024.

 v.
 Women's Officer

 vi.
-POC Students' Officer
+People of Colour (POC) Students' Officer

 vii.
 Sustainability Officer